 Here are our Top 5 Mistakes to Avoid When Selling:

-1) Ordering a new certificate of location if it’s more than 10 years old or changes to the property have been made, such as the addition of a fence, pool or deck.
+a) Ordering a new certificate of location (if more than 10 years old or changes to the property have been made, such as the addition of a fence, pool or deck)

-4) Decluttering and deep cleaning from top to bottom.
-A fresh coat of paint can provide one of the best returns on investment.
+d) Decluttering and Deep cleaning from top to bottom (a fresh coat of paint can provide one of the best returns on investment)

 By checking off these boxes, you will present your home in the best possible light to future buyers and they will pay top dollar as a result.

-4. Accepting an offer on day one - This is another sure-fire way to leave thousands of dollars on the table.
+4) Accepting an offer on day one - This is another sure-fire way to leave thousands of dollars on the table.
 You must give all of your target buyers enough time to view your home.
-When a home hits Centris, it can take up to 3 days for active buyers to see the listing, preview the pictures, view the 3D tour and video and then make time to book a showing.
-If you avoided mistakes 1-3 and then received a good offer on day one, chances are you could have received many more offers and a lot more money.
-Discuss with your broker if it would be wise to not accept an offer for a few days and put yourself in a position to let the maximum number of qualified buyers see your home.
+When a home hits Centris.ca, it can take up to 3 days for active buyers to see the listing, preview the pictures, 3D tour and video and then make time to book a showing.
+If you avoided mistakes 1-3 and then get a good offer on day one, chances are you could have received many more offers and a lot more money.
+Tell your broker you don’t want to accept an offer for a few days and put yourself in a position to let the maximum number of qualified buyers see your home.

 These are just a few of the many mistakes we commonly see in our local market.
 If you are thinking of selling or would like some honest advice on how to get top dollar for your home while avoiding unpleasant surprises, feel free to reach out.
-Call 514-700-2604 or send an email to email@example.com.
-You should also consider joining the Homeowners Advisory Club.
-It’s the first real estate concierge service designed to help you protect and maximize the value of your home over time.
 We would be happy to offer our guidance and advice with absolutely no obligation on your part.